Helen Hartness Flanders Ballad Collection

 The Flanders Ballad Collection remains one of Middlebury's greatest research collections, consulted frequently by folklorists and musicians locally, nationally, and internationally.
 Titles of books, songsters, and hymnals in the Flanders Collection are available in Middlebury's online catalog.
 Selections from the Flanders Collection, including photographs and broadsides, are available online in the Flanders Ballad Collection.

-Please visit the Flanders Online Archive to sample some recordings from the collection and for recent news about our new project to digitize our Edison wax cylinder recordings.
+Please visit the Flanders Online Archive to sample audio recordings and to learn more.